bazsimarkus/E-FUTAR/README.md

 To find out the code of the stops, there is a map on the BKK FUTÁR website, where by clicking on a given stop and then selecting any bus line there, the code of the selected stop will appear in the website URL (e.g. Pesterzsébet, Baross utca: F04144)
 The page is available here: http://futar.bkk.hu/*

-Stops are changed by setting the global variable "megallo" and then calling the setStop function, which will cause the microcontroller to send the query to the server with the code of the new stop in the next query cycle.
+Stops are changed by setting the global variable "currentStop" and then calling the setStop function, which will cause the microcontroller to send the query to the server with the code of the new stop in the next query cycle.
 Thus, after obtaining the code of the desired stop, we only need to change the value of the JSON request:

 	if(currentStop==Baross) {
         stopName = "Baross utca";